NHL on television in the 2000s: 2009

-NBC broadcast the first two and final three games of the Stanley Cup Final, while Versus broadcast Games 3 and 4.
+NBC broadcast the first two and final three games of the Stanley Cup Finals, while Versus broadcast Games 3 and 4.
 The first two games of the series were played on consecutive nights due to NBC's scheduling.

 Game 7 was the final major sporting event on analog television in the United States, with the DTV transition finishing less than an hour-and-a-half after the game ended and just one hour after NBC coverage ended.
 NBC affiliates WDIV-TV in Detroit and WPXI in Pittsburgh – who months before the Stanley Cup playoffs began electing to keep their own respective analog signals on until June 12, well past the original February 17 deadline – both remained on the air for Game 7 before cutting their analog signals at 11:59 EDT.